katunopolis/vibe-faveo/project-structure.md

    - Issue: Missing CSS and JS files causing build failures
    - Solution: Modified webpack.mix.js to create placeholder files and use relative paths

+10. Bootstrap Script Creation Error
+   - Issue: Complex echo command in Dockerfile causing build failures
+   - Solution: Created a separate bootstrap.sh file and used COPY in the Dockerfile instead

 ### Build Process Improvements
 1. Created a bootstrap script for runtime initialization
 2. Used direct file operations instead of artisan commands for cache clearing